ArweaveTeam/SmartWeave/SDK.md

 - `arweave`     an Arweave client instance
 - `contractId`  the Transaction Id of the contract
 - `height`      if specified the contract will be replayed only to this block height
+- `returnValidity`  if true, the function will return valid and invalid transaction IDs along with the state

 ### `selectWeightedPstHolder`